Biden’s First 100 Days: What Would They Look Like for Clean Energy?

 With support from federal lawmakers, changes under a President Biden could be more sweeping.
 While bipartisan backing for climate action is growing, Republicans on Capitol Hill remain resistant to wide-reaching policies.
 But clean energy has long enjoyed support from lawmakers on both sides of the aisle.

-Regardless of whether Democrats win back the Senate in November, thus creating potential for more significant climate legislation, Biden may be able to sign both parties on to certain clean energy initiatives, such as an extension of tax credits or R&D programs.
+Regardless of whether Democrats win back the Senate in November, thus creating the potential for more significant climate legislation, Biden may be able to sign on both parties to certain clean energy initiatives, such as an extension of tax credits or research and development programs.
 Biden advocates often point to the former vice president’s history of working across the aisle.

 “My former boss has a well-established record of bringing people together (in Congress) to get big things done,” said Kerry Duggan, a sustainability consultant and Biden adviser who served on the Biden-Sanders climate task force, in an email.

-It’ll most likely be that cooperation that helps Biden pass any type of clean energy support tied to wider stimulus.
-The latter will be an early priority of any presidential administration, as uncertainty abounds in current talks.
+It will most likely be that track record of cooperation that helps Biden get any type of clean energy support passed that is tied to broader stimulus efforts, which will be an early priority of any presidential administration, as uncertainty abounds in current talks.

-Biden has been “very clear” in connecting economic and clean energy priorities, said Boundary Stone’s Hurlbut, suggesting he might work with Congress on something similar to the American Recovery and Reinvestment Act if elected.
+Biden has been “very clear” in connecting economic and clean energy priorities, said Boundary Stone’s Hurlbut, suggesting that Biden might work with Congress on something similar to the American Recovery and Reinvestment Act if elected.

 “I saw firsthand Vice President Biden leading the Recovery Act, where we invested $90 billion into clean energy,” Hurlbut told Greentech Media.
-“He witnessed firsthand that those investments had major positive impact on the economy.”
+“He witnessed firsthand that those investments had a major positive impact on the economy.”

-Passing anything more ambitious, such as a nationwide clean electricity standard or a decarbonization by 2050 policy will almost certainly rely on the makeup of Congress.
-The potential confirmation of Judge Amy Coney Barrett to the Supreme Court also threatens certain climate policies if they face legal challenge.
+Passing anything more ambitious, such as a nationwide clean electricity standard or a policy of decarbonization by 2050, will almost certainly rely on the makeup of Congress after the election.
+The potential confirmation of Judge Amy Coney Barrett to the Supreme Court could also threaten some climate policies if they face legal challenges.

-Either way, Frisch, who now works with corporations and sub-national governments on continuing climate ambition amid lack of federal leadership, emphasized that action will have to come from a variety of avenues to confront the climate crisis.
+Either way, Frisch, who now works with corporations and subnational governments on efforts around continuing climate ambition amid a lack of federal leadership, emphasized that action will have to come from a variety of avenues in order to effectively confront the climate crisis.

-“It’ll take a lot of different types of action, including executive action, including the regulatory processes and hopefully new legislation,” said Frisch.
+“It will take a lot of different types of action, including executive action, including the regulatory processes and hopefully new legislation,” said Frisch.

-First comes November 3, plus a few days of anticipation as votes are counted.
+First comes November 3, plus a few additional days of anticipation as votes are counted.